When it comes to customer support, the time it takes you to assist customers is critical.

 6) Smoother peak times

-With a call back option in place, agents can relax and take their time with each customer, delivering great customer experience and the best results even during times of high call volume.
+With a callback option in place, advisors can relax and take their time with each customer, delivering better customer experiences and the best results - even during peak times.

 7) Shorter call duration

-Another metric tracked by contact centres is average call duration.
-While the main aim of agents is customer satisfaction, which means not rushing or cutting calls short just to keep the call time low, shorter call times are still beneficial for organisations.
-The faster a call is resolved, the quicker an agent can move on to dealing with another customer.
+While the main aim of businesses is customer satisfaction, which means not rushing or cutting calls short just to keep the call time low, shorter call times are still beneficial.

 The more information you ask for, the more your agents can prepare for the call and the quicker they can complete the interaction.

 8) Improved attribution